immutable/imx-core-sdk-kotlin-jvm/imx-core-sdk-kotlin-jvm/packages.md

-# Module imx-core-sdk-android
+# Module imx-core-sdk-kotlin-jvm

-This module is the Immutable X Core SDK for Android.
+This module is the Immutable X Core SDK for Kotlin/JVM.

 It contains the API Client for interacting with the platform, workflows for doing standard transactions, and layer 2 signing functions.